dikoalf/GroqAI-Bot/README.md

 # GroqAI-Bot
-Simple GroqAI using Langchain that can process prompts and pdfs.
+Simple GroqAI using Langchain that can handles user interactions and can also respond to PDF files.